JonathanC13/LED_Globe/DCmotor/ReadMe.txt

 4. the runDC.py will read the value from RPS.txt and calculate the duty cycle to apply, loops constantly reading the file.
 5. When TFTP connection severed, write -1 to RPS so it breaks loop

+This program on the RPi controlling the motor.